RealToddler/OCR-NOUPI/README.md

 # OCR-NOUPI
 S3 Project @EPITA

-Place yourself in src directory and then copy paste this line : make && ./noupi

-outputs are in outputs folder and datas used for testing are in data_test folder.
+Just place yourself at the root of the repo and do ./make then ./ocr and enjoy !